-Calculate populations, averages, length, and widths.
-You will also learn how to calculate consecutive integers, including consecutive odd and even integers.
-Then you’ll learn about rations and how to apply them to probability and odds.
-You will learn how to solve proportions, find out how quantities vary in equations, and how to apply these variations to scientific laws involving weight, area, and equations of lines.
+In this lesson, you will learn ratios and how to apply them to probability and odds.
+You will also find out how quantities vary in equations, whether directly or indirectly, and how to apply these variations to scientific laws and equations involving weight, area, and equations of lines.

-Engage in outdoor activities such as jogging, boating, and traveling in order to solve equations of uniform linear motion.
-You will learn to calculate distance, rate (speed), and time while going in the same direction, opposite directions, and with wind and water current.
-Then you will learn how to use the formula that employs the same concept as the uniform linear motion equation.
-You’ll calculate how long it takes to finish the job, how much of the job is done, and at what rate the job is done, depending on the number of people doing the job.
+This lesson focuses on using the formula that employs the same concept as the uniform linear motion equation.
+You will learn to calculate how long it takes to finish a job, how much of the job is done, and at what rate the job is done, depending on the number of people doing the job.

 Sharon Daniels received a B.S. in physics from Southern University in Louisiana, and was accepted into a prestigious North Carolina Teach program.
 She is fluent in both English and Spanish.
 She teaches for a private school, worked as a programmer/engineer for a large aerospace firm, and provides consulting, tutoring, and training services in statistics, calculus, programming, database and Web design, project management, and economics.

-There are no prerequisites for this course.
+There are no prerequisites to take this course.

-Once a session starts, two lessons will be released each week, for the six-week duration of your course.
+Instructor-Led: Once a session starts, two lessons will be released each week, for the 6 week duration of your course.
 You will have access to all previously released lessons until the course ends.

-Keep in mind that the interactive discussion area for each lesson automatically closes 2 weeks after each lesson is released, so you're encouraged to complete each lesson within two weeks of its release.
+Instructor-Led: The interactive discussion area for each lesson automatically closes 2 weeks after each lesson is released, so you're encouraged to complete each lesson within two weeks of its release.

-The Final Exam will be released on the same day as the last lesson.
+Instructor-Led: The Final Exam will be released on the same day as the last lesson.
 Once the Final Exam has been released, you will have 2 weeks plus 10 days to complete the Final and finish any remaining lessons in your course.
 No further extensions can be provided beyond these 10 days.